ceega7/amadeus/README.md

   });
   ```

   Following initialisation, the tables above can be queried using the amadeus query syntax.
-Querying will create a carbon copy of the table's *'data'* property which can be amended and used as appropriate.
+Querying will create a carbon copy of the table's *'data'* property called **activeQuery** - which can be amended and used as appropriate.
+A tabular representation of the objects above can be found below:

   **languages_I**: